l33klin/l33klin.github.io/aboutme.md

 - Like video games, such as DOTA, MU.
 - Loved to buy books, technology, psychology, economics.
 - Fans of [Irvin D. Yalom](https://en.wikipedia.org/wiki/Irvin_D._Yalom).
 Loved all books he write.
-- Bachelor degree in EE, working in internet enterprises.
+- Master of Telecommunication Engineering, working in internet enterprises.

 What else do you need?